Kin-Protocol/Kin-Protocol/README.md

 ## Staking

 In order to cast a vote your Kin must be locked in the staking module and will be subject to slashing to rectify negative repercussions of governance votes.
 Staking by definition comes with risks.
 Prior to implementation of an incentive system the risk will be the slashing and the reward will be your influence over the ecosystem.
-Upon staking you would be given an amount of stKin (staked kin) that can be exchanged for kin via the staking module after a period of 30 days of cooldown.
-An example of how this could look is [Dapp Hub DSChief Program](https://github.com/dapphub/ds-chief) which is used on applications such as MakerDAO.
+Upon staking you would be given an amount of stKin (staked kin) that can be exchanged for kin via the staking module after a period of X days of cooldown. **the days are listed as X because this will be decided in a vote** An example of how this could look is [Dapp Hub DSChief Program](https://github.com/dapphub/ds-chief) which is used on applications such as MakerDAO.

 ## Incentives